R. Adam Engle: Development of Mind and Life Institute

-Launch of formal scientific research programmes
+Launch of formal scientific research programs

-In 1998, to optimise the potential for societal benefits, Engle broadened his institute's initial mission to include carrying out formal scientific research.
+In 1998, to optimize the potential for societal benefits, Engle broadened his institute's initial mission to include carrying out formal scientific research.
 At the next dialogue in 2000 Engle proposed that a series of scientific investigations should be carried out under laboratory conditions with the aim of establishing whether Buddhist contemplative practices could be of significant benefit to modern society.
 This proved to be the case and so Engle's next task was to develop ways of teaching the subject in a secular environment.

-As an outcome of his organisation's next dialogue, held at MIT in 2003 and entitled ‘Investigating the Mind’ (the first one to be held as a public event, with an audience of 1,200), Engle took the initial steps to launch the first formal scientific research programme on this subject.
-Participanting scientists included Nobel Laureate Daniel Kahneman and Eric Lander, Director of the MIT Center for Genome Research.
+As an outcome of his organization's next dialogue, held at MIT in 2003 and entitled ‘Investigating the Mind’ (the first one to be held as a public event, with an audience of 1,200), Engle took the initial steps to launch the first formal scientific research program on this subject.
+Participating scientists included Nobel Laureate Daniel Kahneman and Eric Lander, Director of the MIT Center for Genome Research.
 This conference marked the birth of Contemplative Neuroscience.

-In 2004, Engle announced the launch of the annual Summer Research Institute at the Garrison Institute offering a new curriculum on contemplative neuroscience to graduates, post doctorates and members of the science faculty.
+In 2004, Engle announced the launch of the annual Summer Research Institute at the Garrison Institute offering a new curriculum on contemplative neuroscience to graduates, postdoctorates and members of the science faculty.
 He also launched the annual Francisco J. Varela Research Awards, to provide pilot study funding to suitable applicants.
 In 2005, Engle's second public dialogue was held in Washington DC, 'The Science and Clinical Applications of Meditation', co-sponsored by Johns Hopkins University School of Medicine and Georgetown University Medical Center.

-Establishment of Contemplative Sciences
+Establishment of contemplative sciences

-In 2012 Engle's strategy to establish the new field of Contemplative Sciences was completed when he initiated an International Symposium on Contemplative Studies in Denver Colorado, with 700 representatives from Contemplative Science and Studies research bodies in attendance.
+In 2012 Engle's strategy to establish the new field of contemplative sciences was completed when he initiated an international symposium on contemplative studies in Denver Colorado, with 700 representatives from contemplative science and studies research bodies in attendance.

-By the time Engle retired from Mind and Life Institute in 2012 he had directed the organisation of 27 international dialogues, both private and public, between the Dalai Lama and other meditators and prominent scientists.
+By the time Engle retired from Mind and Life Institute in 2012 he had directed the organization of 27 international dialogues, both private and public, between the Dalai Lama and other meditators and prominent scientists.
 To document the discussions and outcomes of the first 13 of these events, by 2012 eleven books (listed below) had been published under his oversight and videos or DVDs had been released covering most of the others.